mellevanderlinde/aws-setup/README.md

 ## Commands

-To install the project's dependencies and run the CI steps:
+To install the project's dependencies and run the CI steps, run:

 ```
 pnpm install